mauriciovancine/atlanticr/README.md

   ATLANTIC AMPHIBIANS: a data set of amphibian communities from the Atlantic Forests of South America
 - [`atlantic_ants`](https://mauriciovancine.github.io/atlanticr/reference/atlantic_ants.html):
+  ATLANTIC ANTS: a data set of ant communities from the Atlantic Forests of South America
 - [`atlantic_bats`](https://mauriciovancine.github.io/atlanticr/reference/atlantic_bats.html):
   ATLANTIC BATS: a data set of bat communities from the Atlantic Forests of South America